113ll3/Ibmclouddocscli/reference/cfcommands/index.md

 <strong>Examples</strong>:

-Display the log streams for an application named `my_app`.
+Display the log streams for an application that is named `my_app`.
 ```
 cf logs my_app
 ```
 {: codeblock}

-Display the recent log streams for an application named `my_app`.
+Display the recent log streams for an application that is named `my_app`.
 ```
 cf logs my_app --recent
 ```